5 Easy Tips For How To Avoid Getting Sick In Mexico

 Looking for more tips on how we raise our kids while traveling full-time?
 Read here!

-How to avoid getting sick in Mexico by eating safely
+3. Eat safely to avoid getting sick in Mexico

 So far, we've done a pretty good job of preventing accidents on this trip, but last week's trip to the emergency room really shook my family.
 It was the middle of the night and pitch black when my daughter fell down the stairs.
 She forgot that there was a set of stairs right in front of her room.